donedgardo/blog/content/daily/collaboration-vs-coordination-day-7.md

 ---
-path: /collaboration-compounds-coordination-adds
 date: 2026-03-15T14:00:00.000Z
-title: Collaboration compounds.
-Coordination adds.
+title: "Collaboration compounds.
+Coordination adds."
-description: The team that learns together doesn't just move faster.
-They get exponentially better.
+category: daily
 ---
 Hello there! 👋

 Here's the insight that ties it all together: